defold/tutorial-movement/README.md

 # Movement tutorial

-This beginner's tutorial will walk you through the steps of creating a simple object that moves in a natural manner when you give keyboard and mouse input.
-After having completed this tutorial you will have a good understanding of what vectors are, how to use vectors to represent positions, velocity and acceleration, and how to tie these things together into a game embryo that you can experiment with and develop further.
+This is a tutorial for beginners.
+It walks you through the steps of creating a player controlled space ship that moves in a natural manner when you give keyboard input.
+After having completed this tutorial you will know the answers to the following questions:

+* What are vectors?
+* How can you use vectors to represent positions, velocity and acceleration?
+* How do you use this to create a game embryo that you can experiment with and develop further?

-The tutorial assumes some basic understanding of physics concepts such as velocity and acceleration.
+It is assumed that you have basic understanding of physics concepts such as velocity and acceleration.
 You will also need some basic understanding of Lua programming.

-## Making the spaceship move

-Before digging into any details, let's first create a simple playable experiment.
 This project is prepared in advance for you so there is no setup to bother about.
 [Run the game](defold://build) to get an overview of what you have to work with:

 - It include graphics: an animated spaceship and a background.
 - Input is set up for arrow keys and mouse clicks.